finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionConfigurationApi apiInstance = apiFactory.build(TransactionConfigurationApi.class);

         TransactionConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionConfigurationApi.class);
         String source = "source_example"; // String | The source to set the transaction configuration for String type = "type_example"; // String | One of the transaction configuration alias types to uniquely identify the configuration.
 If this type does not exist, then a new transaction type is created using the body of the request in the given source, without including this type
         TransactionTypeRequest transactionTypeRequest = new TransactionTypeRequest(); // TransactionTypeRequest | The transaction configuration to set
         String scope = "default"; // String | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. try {
+            // uncomment the below to set overrides at the request level
+            // TransactionType result = apiInstance.setTransactionType(source, type, transactionTypeRequest, scope).execute(opts);

             TransactionType result = apiInstance.setTransactionType(source, type, transactionTypeRequest, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {